Houston Shoplifting Lawyer

 Penalties for Shoplifting under Texas Law

-• “Without the owner’s effective consent;
+• It is without the owner’s effective consent;

 • The property is stolen, and the actor appropriates the property knowing it was stolen by another; or